municipio-se/municipio-deployment/README.md

 # Municipio Deployment
-This repository simplifies the deplyment for third party users of Municpio.
-Simply fork this repository and setup deployment detials for your hosting environment and deploy-by-merge whenever it suites you.
+This repository simplifies the deployment for users of Municpio.
+Simply fork this repository and setup deployment detials for your hosting environment and deploy whenever it suits you.

 This will enshure that deployments can be made by fetching the upstream of the forked repository without any technical knowledge.
 Guide on hot to fetch a upstream repo with github user interface can be found here: https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/syncing-a-fork.

-## How it works
+## Quick start
 1. Fork this repository.
 2. Setup deployment details according to the tables below (source:  https://github.com/helsingborg-stad/municipio-deploy/tree/master/3.0).
 3. Update to upstream, whenever you want to update your production enviroment with the latest version of Municipio.